Traffic light: Meanings of signals

 The 1968 Vienna Convention on Road Signs and Signals Chapter III provides international standards for the setup of traffic signal operations.
 Not all states have ratified the convention.
-A three-colour signal head should have three non-flashing lights which are red, amber, and green, either arranged horizontally (on the side opposite to the direction of traffic) or vertically (with red on top).
+A three-colour signal head should have three non-flashing lights which are red, amber, and green, arranged either horizontally (on the side opposite to the direction of traffic) or vertically (with red on top).
 A two-colour signal head may be used in temporary operation and consists of red and green non-flashing lights.
 In both cases, all lights should be circular or arrow-shaped.
 Permissible signals for regulating vehicle traffic (other than public transport vehicles) are outlined in Article 23:

-Green arrows are added to signals to indicate that drivers can travel in a particular direction, while the main lights for that approach are red, or that drivers can only travel in one particular direction.
+Green arrows are added to signals to indicate that traffic can proceed in a particular direction while the main lights for that approach are red, or that traffic can only proceed in one particular direction.
 Alternatively, when combined with another green signal, they may indicate that turning traffic has priority over oncoming traffic (known as a "filter arrow").
 Flashing amber arrows typically indicate that road users must give way (to other drivers and pedestrians) before making a movement in the direction of the arrow.
 These are used because they are safer, cause less delay, and are more flexible.
 Flashing amber arrows will normally be located below the solid amber.